 Between 10,000-15,000 cameras will be distributed across BC over the next 12- 18 months to federal police officers who interact with members of the public across Canada’s rural, urban and remote locations.

-The initiative aims to provide a transparent record of police interactions, thereby enhancing accountability and building community confidence in law enforcements.
+The initiative aims to provide a transparent record of police interactions, thereby enhancing accountability and building community confidence in law enforcement.

-The Canadian government directed the RCMP to use body cameras in 2020, when people were worried about how police treated some groups like indigenous and racialized communities.
+The Federal Government directed the RCMP to use body cameras in 2020, when people were worried about how police treated some groups like indigenous and racialized communities.

 In October 2022, the RCMP published a new body –worn cameras operational policy and training providing guidance for police officers using body-worn cameras in advance of camera rollout.